GreenMoonMoon/CTracery/notes.md

 - [ ] Create a basic parser for reading and writing [component](#component) declarations.
 - [ ] Create the structure for [States](#states) and [Actions](#actions).
 - [ ] Refactor the paragraph about [narrative composition](#narrative-composition)

+# General C Notes
+* Always pass a pointer to a struct instead of the struct itself.
+This is because C always pass attribute as value.
+Even if the struct content isn't modified, this way we don't copy the whole struct content on the stack.
+* Be carefule of the scope.
+When returning a pointer, make sure not to return a pointer to a local value (function argument or locally declared variable).
+However returning a pointer to a dynamically allocated memory is fine, be careful however to free the memory once you're done with it *(migth be best to allocate the memory first and pass a pointer to it, so it's clear who allocated the memory in the fisrt place)* .
 # Table of contents
 - [General Notes](#general-notes)
     - [Basic Data Structure](#basic-data-structure)